School districts plan meals for students during shutdown

 Uniontown

-Meals will be available for pick-up from 11 a.m. to 1 p.m. daily at all district schools.
+Meals will be available for pick-up from 11 a.m. to 1 p.m. daily at all district schools beginning March 18.
 Meals can be picked up at students’ home schools.
-The district is asking anyone who intends to pick up a meal to call their school office by 9:30 a.m. to place their order.
+The district is asking anyone who intends to pick up a meal to call their school office by 9:30 a.m. each day to place their order.

 West Greene